Skip to Content

 What is the State Fossil of Nebraska?

-The Mammoth is the official state fossil of Nebraska, since 1967.
-Three fossil species were discovered in Nebraska, namely the Wooly Mammoth, Columbian Mammoth, and Imperial Mammoth.
+The mammoth has been the official state fossil of Nebraska since 1967.
+Three fossil species were discovered in Nebraska: the Wooly Mammoth, Columbian Mammoth, and Imperial Mammoth.
 These giant elephants lived around 10,000 years ago.
 Fossils were found in all 93 counties of Nebraska.

 Conclusion

-Nebraska is a beautiful state to visit and go gem hunting or panning for gold.
+Nebraska is a beautiful state to visit; go gem hunting or panning for gold.
 It has various minerals, rocks, crystals, artifacts, fossils, and plenty of sites where collecting is permitted.
 This is a state that any enthusiast collector shouldn’t skip!

-TIP: Is your backpack big enough to hold all the beautiful rocks you are going to find in Nebraska?
+TIP: Is your backpack big enough to hold all the beautiful rocks you will find in Nebraska?
 If not, check out the best backpacks for rockhounding in the article below:

 4 Best Backpacks for Rockhounding: Honest Review & Tips